holdennguyen/cicd-pipeline-java-webapp/README.md

 ### Created AWS Resources

-4 EC2 with public IP addressed & internet connectivity.
+4 EC2 instances with public IP addressed & internet connectivity.
 ![EC2](/docs/images/terraform-provisioned.png)

-SG with inbound ports: `22`, `443`, `80`, `8081`, `8080`
+SG allow inbound ports: `22`, `443`, `80`, `8081`, `8080`
-> You can create a specific SG with the necessary ports for each EC2 instance instead of combining these ports in 1 SG.
+> You can create specific SG with the necessary ports for each EC2 instance instead of combining these ports in 1 SG.

 ### User account and SSH Configuration